-When towing a trailer or emergency towing
+When your vehicle is towing a trailer or during emergency towing

 The intuitive parking assist is designed to inform you of the approximate distance between your vehicle and an obstruction by indicator and buzzer when parking the vehicle.
 This system uses sensors to detect obstructions.